Skip links

 After downloading the Ayush license application form from the AYUSH portal, fill it out with the correct and valid information and apply.

-Step 6: Verification By Ayush Department’s Commissioner
+Step 6: Verification By The Ayush Department’s Commissioner

 Ayush license document verification will take place after the submission of the form.
 They also visit your office or manufacturing unit to physically examine the place.